papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     npm run zombie -- -p native spawn host-current-files/minimal.toml
     ```

-    !!! warning
     The command above mounts the current directory to the `/workspace` directory inside the Docker container.
 This allows Zombienet to access the configuration file and other files in the current directory.
 If you want to mount a different directory, replace `$(pwd)` with the desired directory path.

 ## Providers

 Zombienet is a JavaScript library designed to run on Node.js and support different backend providers in running the nodes.
-At this moment [Kubernetes](https://kubernetes.io/){target=_blank}, [Podman](https://podman.io/){target=_blank} and, native are supported.
+At this moment [Kubernetes](https://kubernetes.io/){target=_blank}, [Podman](https://podman.io/){target=_blank} and, local are supported.

 To use a particular provider, you can specify it in the network file or use the `--provider` flag in the CLI: